tthorntone/AdNauseam-Wiki/Reference-benchmark:-comparative-results.md

 #### Raw data

 The `3rd-party domains` section is _[3rd-party] [1st-party]_, and ordered by 3rd parties.
 This allows you to assess how much some specific 3rd-parties are able to create a profile of your browsing history.
-Notice that in medium mode, most 3rd-parties are actually auxiliary domains which are related to the 1st-party, which means that 3rd-party profiling has been essentially foiled.
+Notice that in medium mode, most 3rd-parties are actually auxiliary domains which are related to the 1st-party, which means that actual 3rd-party profiling has been essentially foiled.

 - [No blocking](#no-blocking)
 - [Very easy mode](#very-easy-mode)